TylerTemp/SaintsField/README.md

 #### `GetScriptableObject` ####

-Automatically sign a `ScriptableObject` file to this field.
+Automatically assign a `ScriptableObject` file to this field.
 (First one found will be used)

 Recommended to use it with `Expandable`!